 - Identify ways to make a meaningful impact on your organization’s bottom line

-- And of course, be the first to hear the results of ASE’s 2017 compensation surveys
+- And of course, be the first to hear the results of ASE’s 2018 compensation survey

 For more information on this event, contact Kevin Marrs

 This program has been approved for 5 general credits hours toward PHR, SPHR and GPHR recertification through the HR Certification Institute (HRCI) as well as 5 recertification credit hours (PDC) toward SHRM-CP and SHRM-SCP through the Society of Human Resource Management (SHRM).
 The use of these seals is not an endorsement by HRCI or SHRM for the quality of the program .
 It means that this conference has met the HRCI's and SHRM's criteria to be pre-approved for recertification credit.